EGI-Federation/documentation/content/en/users/Rucio/Getting_started/_index.md

     - Install Docker to run the container

-    - <https://www.docker.com/get-started> (for windows users I would recommend using WSL2 rather than Hyper-V as I have had success there)
+    - <https://www.docker.com/get-started> (for windows users I would recommend using WSL2)

     - Follow the docker instructions to ensure it is running correctly.